ogata-lab/eipl-docs/en/docs/teach/dataset.md

 The following command can extract only the specified information (topic data) from rosbag data.
 The details of the arguments are as follows:

-- **bag_dir** ： Specify the directory where rosbag data are stored.
+- **bag_dir**: Specify the directory where rosbag data are stored.
-- **freq** ： Since the sampling rate (Hz) varies by sensor, the data is extracted and stored at the specified sampling rate.
+- **freq**: Since the sampling rate (Hz) varies by sensor, the data is extracted and stored at the specified sampling rate.

 ```bash
 $ python3 1_rosbag2npz.py ./bag/ --freq 10